Ruane, Cunniff & Goldfarb: Sequoia Fund

 In the 45-year period from its inception in 1970 to 2015, the Sequoia Fund earned an annualized return of 14.65% versus the S&P 500's annualized return of 10.93%.
 According to Morningstar, Sequoia Fund outperformed its large-cap blend-category peers in 332 of the 333 rolling 10-year periods dating back to its 1970 start.
 The fund closed to new investment in 1982 and reopened 26 years later in 2008.
 In 2010, Morningstar named co-managers Robert Goldfarb and David M. Poppe Domestic-Stock Fund Managers of the Year in recognition of the excellent long-term performance of the Sequoia Fund.
 In 2013, the Sequoia Fund again closed to new investors.
 In April 2016 and after a sharp loss on Valeant Pharmaceuticals, the Fund indicated it was reopening to new investors.

 In 2016, the fund lost $1.26 billion in a single day when Valeant Pharmaceuticals stock, which made up 19% of Sequoia Fund holdings, lost a significant portion of its value.
 Goldfarb and Poppe responded by saying that their "credibility as investors has been damaged by this saga."
 The Valeant Pharmaceuticals position accounted for over 30% of Sequoia Fund's assets in mid-2015, and declined 87% from a high of $265.52 in August 2015 to $33.43 in March 2016.
 Over this time period Sequoia fell by 22%, performing worse than 99% of rival funds.
-At one point, over 30 percent of the fund's assets was invested in Valeant.
+At one point, over 30 percent of the fund's assets were invested in Valeant.